robfiras/s2pg/README.md

 significant drawbacks, such as slow training due to sequential gradient propagation and the occurrence of vanishing or exploding gradients.
 The gradient is often truncated to address these issues, resulting in a biased policy update.
-We present a novel approach for training stateful policies by decomposing the latter into a stochastic internal state kernel and a stateless policy, jointly optimized by following the stateful policy gradient.
+We present a novel approach for training stateful policies by decomposing the latter into a stochastic internal state kernel and a stateless policy, jointly optimized by following the **Stochastic Stateful Policy Gradient (S2PG)**.
 We introduce different versions of the stateful policy gradient theorem, enabling us to easily instantiate stateful variants of popular reinforcement learning and imitation learning algorithms.
 We evaluate our approach on complex continuous control tasks, e.g. humanoid locomotion, and demonstrate that our gradient estimator scales effectively with task complexity while offering a faster and simpler alternative to BPTT.